The Apprentice Builders: Basketball

 The men's basketball team has enjoyed historical success at Apprentice.
 The 1937 men's basketball team won the Virginia State AAU Championship and qualified for the AAU Nationals in Denver, Colorado.
+More recently, the Builders won the USCAA men's basketball tournament in 2002, 2003, and 2024.

 The school also fields a women's basketball team that has regularly competed nationally at their level.

 Football

 American football has been played at Apprentice since 1919, only breaking for two years during World War II.
 The former coach is Phil Janaro, who has led the Builders to a record of 42 wins and 35 losses during his tenure.
 Former NFL quarterback Norm Snead also served as a head coach.

 Until the end of the 2010 season, Apprentice was a member of the Atlantic Central Football Conference, playing teams mainly in the NCAA Division III, although they also schedule games against NAIA teams.
 The program was briefly a member of the National Club Football Association (NCFA) for the 2018 season.
 Led by Head Coach John Davis, the Builders won the 2018 NCFA National Championship before transitioning back to an independent varsity schedule in 2019.